Do you know how to read and understand your profit and loss statement? I’ll explain what a profit and loss statement is and how to read one.

-- Time & Marketing $ – If the business owner wants to understand where to focus her time and money (i.e. marketing/advertising), she should look at which product / service makes up the most of her sales.
+The first thing to look at is time and marketing money.
+If the business owner wants to understand where to focus her time and money (i.e. marketing/advertising), she should look at which product/service makes up most of her sales.

-- Top Product / Service – “Other – Sales” is the most profitable service, given that it makes up 57% of total sales. ($10,810.67 / $19,013.88 = 57%).
+Next, pay attention to the top product/service – “other-sales.”
+This is the most profitable service, given that it makes up 57% of total sales. ($10,810.67 / $19,013.88 = 57%).
 However, is this really the key offering for this business owner given she also offers Design Sales?
-Its seems that “Other – Sales” is a secondary offering given that it’s listed as “Other.”
+It seems that “Other – Sales” is a secondary offering given that it’s listed as “Other.”

-Next Steps: Get started today and pull your Profit and Loss statement from your accounting software.
-What numbers jump out at you…or seems off?
+Get started today and pull your Profit and Loss statement from your accounting software.
+What numbers jump out at you, or seems off?

-- If you don’t have an accounting software, I highly recommend trying FreshBooks.
+If you don’t have accounting software, I highly recommend trying FreshBooks.
 Get a free trial to see if it works for you and your business.